maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # Supported Versions

 - 5.1.x is the latest and recommended line, supported until the end of 2019 (to be superseded by the longer-lived 5.2.x in mid 2019).
-- 5.0.x has been superseded by 5.1.x already but is supported for Boot 2.0's lifetime still (~ March 2019).
+- 5.0.x has been superseded by 5.1.x already but keeps being supported for Boot 2.0's lifetime still (~ March 2019).
 - 4.3.x is the last feature branch of the 4th generation.
-It comes with an extended support life until 2020, so you may migrate your applications to 5.x at your own pace.
+It comes with extended maintenance until 2020, so you may migrate your applications to 5.x at your own pace.
 - _3.2.x is EOL (reached its end of life) as of December 31st, 2016.
 No further maintenance releases are planned in that line.
 Please migrate to 4.3 or 5.x at your earliest convenience!_

 We recommend upgrading to the latest Spring Framework 5.1.x or 4.3.x release from Maven Central.